Alaska Cruise From Seattle: Should I Embark In The PNW?

 Vessels leaving Seattle don’t need to pass under a bridge.
 Large ships leaving Vancouver can only cruise at low tide under the Lionsgate Bridge in Burrard Inlet.
 For this reason, the larger and mega ships embark from Seattle for the Alaska season.

-Larger ships like Princess Cruises’ Majestic, Discovery, and Royal vessels also sail out of Seattle.
+If you want a mega-ship, choose Norwegian Encore, Joy, Bliss, or Royal Caribbean’s Anthem and Quantum of the Seas.
+Larger ships like Princess Cruises’ Discovery and Royal vessels also sail out of Seattle.

-Pre-Cruise Stay May Be Cheaper
+Pre-Cruise Stay May Cost Less

 Planning Your Alaska Cruise